-The 2007 financial statements contained material errors, such as the following:
+The 2008 financial statements contained material errors, such as the following:

-- Miscellaneous Revenues in the amount of \$36,500 were recorded as Capital Grants and Contributions revenue on the Statement of Activities. - Rent, Proceeds from Insurance Settlement, and Refund of Prior Year Expenditure revenues in the amount of \$107,664 were recorded as Miscellaneous Revenues on the Statement of Activities and in the Income Tax Fund.
+- Debt proceeds from the Ohio Water Development Authority in the amount of \$9,753 were not recorded on the financial statements. - Rent, Proceeds from Insurance Settlement, and Refund of Prior Year Expenditure revenues in the amount of \$475,601 were recorded as Miscellaneous Revenues on the Statement of Activities and in the Income Tax Fund. - Miscellaneous Revenues for Donations in the amount \$685 were recorded as Program Cash Receipts for Operating Grants and Contributions and Capital Grants and Contributions on the Statement of Activities.